dubzrn/dubzrn/README.md

 <a name="interests"></a>
 ## 🌐 Interests

-I am deeply interested in user experience design, accessibility, and creating inclusive web applications that cater to a diverse user base.
+I'm deeply interested in user experience design, accessibility, and creating inclusive web applications that cater to a diverse user base.
 I also have a passion for learning about emerging web technologies and keeping up with industry trends.